magriggs/mike-daily/Notes/Harry Kraemer Kellogg MBA Values-Based Leadership.md

 		2. What is my purpose?
 		3. What really matters?
 2. Balance
 	1. Many subjects make people have very strong opinions.
-Problem is, those people
+Problem is, those people often don't take the time to understand others' opinions.
-	2.
+	2. "I seek to understand, before I seek to be understood"
+	3.